 If you are active duty, a veteran, or a military spouse, don't miss out on your 10% discount when you create an account and free shipping on orders over $100!

 The co-founders of R. Riveter know first-hand the challenges of maintaining a career despite frequent moves to duty-stations.
 Frustrated by a lack of meaningful employment, they formed their company with a mission to provide a high quality, sustainable, and handmade product while providing a portable income to military spouses.
 Ever since creating their original handbag prototypes, they have repurposed discarded military materials such as retired military uniforms, canvas tents, tent liners and wool blankets.

 R. Riveter has a very unique business model.
 Each component of R. Riveter’s bags and accessories can be assembled remotely and the company has a network of remote riveters — military spouses or veterans located throughout the United States.
 These riveters can continue their work with R. Riveter no matter where they relocate.

 While striving to empower military spouses through mobile and creative career opportunities, R. Riveter also makes an effort to partner with like-minded non-profit, veteran-owned, and military-spouse founded organizations.

 A lot is sacrificed during war times, but the reality of how much of an environmental impact protecting our country makes is shocking!
 Tents, tarps, camouflage patterns and fabrics are often replaced and updated by our military, but where does it all go?
 Fortunately, these two companies are able to repurpose thousands of pounds of military surplus, all while doing good for veterans and their families.

 To all of you currently serving, veterans, and especially to all military spouses, we see you and we deeply appreciate your sacrifice.
-From a couple of military spouses at SHE to all of you, we say THANK YOU today and every day!
+From everyone here at SHE to all of you, we say THANK YOU today and every day!